 Alright Dad-to-Be, your partner has been expertly growing that baby for the last nine months and is ready to pop.
-There is a good chance she has been in an excellent mood, has been “organizing” like crazy, and is not uncomfortable at all!
-As the D-Day rapidly approaches, you will undoubtedly have moments of self-reflection and ask yourself, “Am I ready?”
+As the big day rapidly approaches, you will undoubtedly have moments of self-reflection and ask yourself, “Am I ready?”
 If you answered “Yes,” there’s only one response to that – lol 😂.
 The short answer is, no, you’re not ready.
 But, don’t worry, there have been exactly zero people who were actually “ready.”

 So, while you’re waiting for that first coat of paint to dry in the nursery you finally got around to painting, here are a few things I wish I knew about 10 years ago.